 2) Replacement; if your pup bites your hand give them something appropriate such as a toy to gnaw on.

 Stop Jack Russell Biting in the First to Second Year

 If your Jack Russell is still biting at one year this then becomes a dominance issue, they are trying to put themselves at the head of the house by giving out a quick nip here and there.
 You should establish your dominance, maybe by using a contained enclosed fence or something similar as a ‘time out' spot that your Jack Russell is sent to for a brief period after biting.

 Stop Jack Russell Biting as an Adult

-If your Jack Russell is still biting as an adult then it’s time to seek professional help, other wise you could end up with a huge behavioural issue that could have repercussions on you and your dog.
+If your Jack Russell is still biting as an adult then it's time to seek professional help, other wise you could end up with a huge behavioral issue that could have repercussions on you and your dog.

-Preventing Aggressive Behaviour- No More Rough Play
+Preventing Aggressive Behavior- No More Rough Play

 Choosing non confrontational play such as fetch can go a long way to preventing aggressive behavior, whilst it's great fund to rough house with your Jack Russell, ultimately the resulting behavioral issues tend not to be worth it for you or your dog.